impredicative/gec/README.md

 * `gec umount <repo>`  # If files not changed

 ## Roadmap
-* check.git: Use `numfmt` for printing human-readable bytes.
 * Add commands `check.dec`, `check.enc`, and `check` to check file sizes, also during `commit`.
 * Consider rewriting using Go.